apoorvaanand1998/apoorvaanand1998.github.io/aboutme.md

 The reason this blog exists is threefold :
 * To record my voyage.
 * To help in the germination of seed crystals.
-* To rant and to ramble.
+* To rant and ramble.